-Is treatment with the MammoSite RTS covered by health
+Is treatment with the MammoSite RTS covered by health insurance?

+Radiation therapy with internal radiation is an accepted treatment for breast cancer and is covered by most insurers.
 Specific coverage for the MammoSite RTS will depend on a patient's individual health care plan.

 Can any breast cancer patient be treated with the MammoSite RTS?

 Does treatment with MammoSite RTS cause side effects?